sabinio/AssistDeploy_WWI_SSIS_Samples/README.md

 ```
 ## AssistDeploy Stuff

-Consult the "AssistDeploy.ps1" file to see AssitDeploy executed.
+Consult the "AssistDeploy.ps1" file to see AssistDeploy executed.

+## Unknown Unknowns

+In the [ssis json](https://github.com/sabinio/AssistDeploy_WWI_SSIS_Samples/blob/master/WWI_SSIS/WWI_SSIS_ETL.json) file and in the [PublishSysAdminUser](https://github.com/sabinio/AssistDeploy_WWI_SSIS_Samples/blob/master/SSDTBoD/Functions/PublishSysAdminUser.ps1) file there are matching passwords used in the sample.
+These can be altered, however they must match.
+The [PublishSysAdminUser](https://github.com/sabinio/AssistDeploy_WWI_SSIS_Samples/blob/master/SSDTBoD/Functions/PublishSysAdminUser.ps1) file creates a sql login with sysasmin privileges on the SQL Server instance.